 Losing family members also affects your estate planning needs.
 After a divorce or death, it’s time to review these documents.
 Married people tend to select their spouses as their beneficiaries on their insurance policies and retirement accounts.
 If you fail to update them, your former spouse can end up receiving assets you want to go to other people—even if you both remarry.
 You may also discover that you don’t need as much life insurance after your spouse dies, especially if you don’t have any dependents.

-If you have questions about estate planning, give us a call.
+If you have questions about estate planning, contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).
 We’re here to help you do what’s necessary to protect your family and your wealth through all of your life’s changes.